Tivadar Alconiere: Personal life

-Alconiere's private life was not without problems: "...for years he loved a Hungarian lady, whom he often painted... but he did not win her hand, he finally married someone else, but his wife went crazy and he fell into a depression because of this, he began to deteriorate..."
+Alconiere's private life was not without problems: "...for years he loved a Hungarian lady, whom he often painted... but he did not win her hand; he finally married someone else, but his wife went crazy, and he fell into a depression because of this; he began to deteriorate..."
 During this time, the Neueste Nachrichten issue of October 10, 1863, reported that Alconiere had forged banknotes and was sent to prison.
 The painter already noted in a letter that the paper did not report that he was released after 21 days, his innocence having been proven.

-Alconiere relocated frequently, after Italy in the territory of the Habsburg Empire, sometimes in Hungary, sometimes in Vienna, where he enjoyed the friendship and company of the best painters of the period, Josef Danhauser and Friedrich von Amerling, who painted him.
+Alconiere relocated frequently, after Italy, in the territory of the Habsburg Empire, sometimes in Hungary, sometimes in Vienna, where he enjoyed the friendship and company of the best painters of the period, Josef Danhauser and Friedrich von Amerling, who painted him.
 In the period between the two world wars, the Wolf Museum in Kismarton exhibited a small picture of her from her apartment there, Múlt és Jövő (Past and Future) published a portrait of Miksáné Sauer in 1939.
 According to Csatkai, he supported himself after his wife's death by creating stone drawings with unusual themes and solutions, reminiscent of the Arcimboldo images of Mannerism.
-His last years are describd in a letter written to Mihály Mayr, a painter friend from Nagymarton, which is now kept by the Sopron Museum, together with his portrait.
+His last years are described in a letter written to Mihály Mayr, a painter friend from Nagymarton, which is now kept by the Sopron Museum, together with his portrait.